 They were the years of the Restoration, when the French bourgeoisie, together with the survivors of the old nobility, wanted to leave behind the memory of revolutionary times.But that era had left an almost indelible mark on France.
 The alliance between the throne and the altar, officially established, turned out to be artificial, because the hearts and mentalities had been drifting away from Christianity.
 A religious patina persisted, although in Lyon's high society what really mattered were health, fortune and reputation.

 Pauline Jaricot was a girl with class pride.
 With her silk dresses and ruby-studded shoes, she attracted everyone's attention when she went to the Mass Sunday at the church of Saint Nizier.
 On one Lenten Sunday in 1816, the parochial vicar Jean Wendel Würtz preached.
 His words were a wake-up call against vanity and its false illusions, and people's eagerness to prefer appearance to being.
-Pauline felt that she could identify with him, and after Mass she went to the sacristy to ask Würtz to help her change her life. and become his spiritual leader.
+Pauline felt that she could identify with him, and after Mass she went to the sacristy to ask Würtz to help her change her life. and become his spiritual director.

 The young woman's first decision was to radically change her outfit.
 Lwould wear a purple dress, like the one worn by textile workers.a white hood and clogs.
 But his aspirations were not to join a religious order, but to put himself at the service of others, and in particular to improve the living conditions of the silk workers.I had hardly had any eyes for them until then.